benwiggy/PDFsuite/Notes.md

 4. The scripts should be a bit more python-y, and be more readily 'pluggable' into larger projects.

+5. I hope to add python scripts that use third-party libraries to create and manipulate PDFs beyond the limitations of MacOS's routines in the future. _(See below.)_

-5. If there's something you want these scripts to do, or something they're not doing that you think they should, please let me know.
+6. If there's something you want these scripts to do, or something they're not doing that you think they should, please let me know.

 ## Limitations ##